cubiwan/ArduTips/random/Readme.md

 ```
 ## Using function micros()

 Micros returns the number of microseconds (1 second = 1.000.000 microseconds) since the Arduino board began running.
+Micros resolution depends clock speed in 16 MHz boards has 4 microseconds (values are multiple of four) in 8 Mhz boards has 8 microseconds (values are multiple of four).
+It is necessary rotate to right the last bit because they are always 0.

 To generate a random byte you can use the function:
 ```C